-3. Who can and can't take nifedipine
+3. Who can and cannot take nifedipine

 Nifedipine is mostly used for adults aged 18 years and over.
 It's occasionally prescribed for children.

-Nifedipine isn't suitable for some people.
+Nifedipine is not suitable for some people.

 To make sure nifedipine is safe for you, tell your doctor if you: